 -

-Manually by calling the
+Standalone Tracking: Created by calling the

 When no carrier is provided, EasyPost attempts to detect the best-fit carrier based on the tracking code.
-For the most accurate results, both the carrier
+For the most accurate results, both the carrier and tracking_code values should be provided.

 Duplicate tracker requests are deduplicated for up to three months in production mode.
-A second request with the same carrier
+A second request with the same carrier and tracking_code combination will return the original tracker to avoid duplicate billing.

 See the Tracker section of the API Docs for more information.